gurunathan-r/gR00t/Saastra CTF 2025.md

 ```

 - In this code there is a notify_true value which looks like a base64 encoded value
-- so i headed to www.co
+- so i headed to https://cyberchef.org  to in